drzwave/ZWaveUtils/README.md

 2. ZWaveNVM500.py - Python program that pulls the NVM data from a 500 series SerialAPI
     - NVM data contains the Z-Wave Network HomeID/NodeIDs and routing tables
     - First step in upgrading a controller from a 500 series to 700 series without having to rebuild the network
+3. ZWaveRSSI.py - Python program that reads the background RSSI values via the SerialAPI

 # Future Utilities (no schedule so don't hold me to them!)
 2. ScopeToggle - Toggle 8-bit value on a GPIO.
 A fast real-time UART on a oscilliscope for debug.